IC-SARI (STRIVE002A)

 What is this study about?

-IC-SARI is part of the STRIVE observational master study protocol: An International Observational Study of Adults with Acute Infection (STRIDE (STRIVE 002))
+IC-SARI is an observational, multicentre prospective cohort study conducted under the STRIVE 002 master protocol: An International Observational Study of Adults with Acute Infection.

-This project will enroll adults with an immunocompromising (IC) condition admitted to the hospital with a severe acute respiratory infection (SARI).
+This project will enrol adults with an immunocompromising (IC) condition admitted to the hospital with a severe acute respiratory infection (SARI).

-Relatively little is known about the causes of severe acute respiratory infections among immunocompromised people and whether the causes and/or clinical outcomes vary by different immunocompromising conditions or global regions.
+Relatively little is known about the aetiology of severe acute respiratory infections among immunocompromised persons and whether the aetiology and/or clinical outcomes vary by different immunocompromising conditions or global regions.
 A global assessment is critical for understanding regional variation in immunocompromising conditions, pathogens causing severe disease in immunocompromised patients, and clinical outcomes.

 There is a need for rigorous, prospective assessments of immunocompromised patients with severe respiratory infections to generate data that can be used to design new interventions and clinical trials, which will be necessary to curb the severe morbidity and mortality from this disease.